mikemcbride/website/src/uses.md

 - My font in my editor and terminal is [MonoLisa](https://monolisa.dev).
 It's also the monospace font you see on this website.
 It's highly readable and looks excellent.
 If I have to stare at a font all day, it's worth paying for one I enjoy looking at.
 For my terminal, I used the nerd-font font patcher script to add a bunch of extra icons to it.
 - I use [iTerm2](https://iterm2.com) for my terminal.
 It gives me everything I need in a terminal and it's really easy to customize the options.
 - [Fish](https://fishshell.com) is my shell.
 I used zsh for years (both oh-my-zsh and prezto) and fish is a much more enjoyable experience for me.
 The intelligent autocomplete has changed my life.
 - I use a terminal prompt called [Starship](https://starship.rs).
-It's built in Rust so it's super fast (slow prompts should be banned), and customizing is done via a TOML file so it's dead simple to make it look exactly how you want.
+It's built in Rust so it's super fast (slow prompts should be illegal), and customizing is done via a TOML file so it's dead simple to make it look exactly how you want.
 I can't recommend it highly enough.

 I have a lot of terminal aliases and scripts to help me be more productive.
 Here are a few of my favorites: